shuuyu/mirage/README.md

 the server rules (Unless it's a p2w server, then nuke it for all I care)**

 # Mirage
-An open source cheat designed for anarchy servers.
+An open source cheat designed for anarchy and those pesky p2w servers.